Jim Airey: International

-Jim Airey rode in numerous Test Matches for Australia during his career, often captaining the team in matches held in Australia against visiting national teams.
-Yet his greatest international success came as a member of the Great Britain speedway team at the Olympic Stadium in Wrocław, Poland.
-Great Britain, containing Jim Airey from Australia, triple Speedway World Champion Ivan Mauger, four time World Champion Barry Briggs, dual World Champ Ronnie Moore (all from New Zealand), and team captain Ray Wilson, the only English rider on the team, easily won the 1971 Speedway World Team Cup scoring 37 points to defeat the Soviet Union on 22, host nation Poland on 19 and last placed Sweden on 18.
+Airey rode in numerous Test Matches for Australia during his career, often captaining the team in matches held in Australia against visiting national teams.
+Yet his greatest international success came as a member of the Great Britain team at the Olympic Stadium in Wrocław, Poland.
+Great Britain, containing Airey from Australia, Ivan Mauger, Barry Briggs, Ronnie Moore and captain Ray Wilson, the only English rider on the team, easily won the 1971 Speedway World Team Cup scoring 37 points to defeat the Soviet Union on 22, host nation Poland on 19 and last placed Sweden on 18.

-Airey also qualified for his only World Championship Final in 1971 held at the Ullevi Stadium in Göteborg, Sweden where he finished 8th on 8 points after a win, two 2nd places and a 3rd place.
+Airey also qualified for his only World Championship Final in 1971 held at the Ullevi Stadium in Gothenburg, Sweden where he finished 8th on 8 points after a win, two 2nd places and a 3rd place.
 To get to the World Final he had finished 11th in the British Championship Final in Coventry (the top 12 riders went through to the British-Nordic Final in Glasgow, Scotland).
 He then finished in an impressive 5th in the British-Nordic Final to qualify for the European Championship Final at London's Wembley Stadium where he finished 6th to qualify for what would be his only World Final appearance.

 Airey also represented Australia in the Speedway World Pairs Championship in 1969 (5th in the Western Zone Semi-final with Adelaide's Charlie Monk), 1970 (4th in Semi-final #1 with Monk), and lastly in 1971 where he finished 5th in the Second Semi-final with John Boulger.